-- A. General: Install hollow-metal frames plumb, rigid, properly aligned, and securely fastened in place.
-Comply with approved Shop Drawings and with manufacturer's written instructions.
-Comply with SDI A250.11. - B. Set frames accurately in position; plumbed, aligned, and braced securely until permanent anchors are set.
-After wall construction is complete, remove temporary braces without damage to completed Work. - 1.
+- A. Install hollow-metal doors and frames plumb, rigid, properly aligned, and securely fastened in place.
+Comply with approved Shop Drawings and with manufacturer's written instructions. - B. Hollow-Metal Frames: Comply with ANSI/SDI A250.11. - 1.
+Set frames accurately in position; plumbed, aligned, and braced securely until permanent anchors are set.
+After wall construction is complete, remove temporary braces without damage to completed Work. - a.
 Where frames are fabricated in sections, field splice at approved locations by welding face joint continuously; grind, fill, dress, and make splice smooth, flush, and invisible on exposed faces.
-Touch-up finishes. - 2.
-Install frames with removable stops located on secure side of opening. - C. Fire-Rated Openings: Install frames according to NFPA 80. - D. Installation Tolerances: Adjust hollow-metal frames to the following tolerances: - 1.
-Squareness: Plus or minus 1/16 inch, measured at door rabbet on a line 90 degrees from jamb perpendicular to frame head. - 2.
-Alignment: Plus or minus 1/16 inch, measured at jambs on a horizontal line parallel to plane of wall. - 3.
-Twist: Plus or minus 1/16 inch, measured at opposite face corners of jambs on parallel lines, and perpendicular to plane of wall. - 4.
-Plumbness: Plus or minus 1/16 inch, measured at jambs at floor.
+Touch-up finishes. - b.
+Install frames with removable stops located on secure side of opening. - 2.
+Installation Tolerances: Adjust hollow-metal frames to the following tolerances: - a.
+Squareness: Plus or minus 1/16 inch, measured at door rabbet on a line 90 degrees from jamb perpendicular to frame head. - b.
+Alignment: Plus or minus 1/16 inch, measured at jambs on a horizontal line parallel to plane of wall. - c.
+Twist: Plus or minus 1/16 inch, measured at opposite face corners of jambs on parallel lines, and perpendicular to plane of wall. - d.
+Plumbness: Plus or minus 1/16 inch, measured at jambs at floor. - C. Hollow-Metal Doors: Fit and adjust hollow-metal doors accurately in frames, within clearances specified below. - 1.
+Non-Fire-Rated Steel Doors: Comply with ANSI/SDI A250.8.